 USC IIGH has already contributed significantly to global understanding of health concerns raised by urban environments including barriers and challenges in delivering health interventions to the most marginalized, such as the health and rights issues for homeless and other marginalized populations working with the Mayor’s office of the city of Los Angeles, and others domestically and internationally.

-The Institute is committed to building on these foundations to make significant additional contributions to the understanding of urbanization and global health over the next five years, recognizing the increasing importance of local government to address health inequalities.
+The Institute on Inequalities in Global Health is committed to building on these foundations to make significant additional contributions to the understanding of urbanization and global health, recognizing the increasing importance of the role local government must play in addressing health inequalities.

-Working locally and globally, collaborating across USC and with relevant external partners, the Institute will continue to work with the City of Los Angeles, the UN Office of the High Commissioner for Human Rights, UNDP and other external partners on issues including increasing access to green spaces; identifying and evaluating health and social system approaches to ensure effective health and social coverage; addressing gender and other vulnerabilities impacted by urban areas such as public safety, educational opportunities, and equal pay initiatives; addressing child health, prenatal and antenatal care and delivery, and chronic conditions exacerbated by urban life on the poorest and most vulnerable.
+Working locally and globally, collaborating across USC and with relevant external partners, the Institute will continue to partner with the City of Los Angeles, the UN Office of the High Commissioner for Human Rights, UNDP and other external leaders on issues including increasing access to green spaces.
+The Institute will also work to identify and evaluate health and social system approaches to ensure effective health and social coverage; address gender and other vulnerabilities impacted by urban areas such as public safety, support educational opportunities, and equal pay initiatives; and work to address child health, prenatal and antenatal care and delivery, and chronic conditions exacerbated by urban life on the poorest and most vulnerable.